bstiffler582/NEM_2024_SDT/lab_git_jenkins.md

 curl.exe -sO http://localhost:8080/jnlpJars/agent.jar
 java -jar agent.jar -url http://localhost:8080/ -secret a94f43e1e787477c9d84... -name TcAgent -workDir "C:\jenkinsWork"
 ```
-4. Open PowerShell as administrator and run the command
+4. Open PowerShell **As Administrator** and run the command

 We've now manually configured a custom build agent which is running locally and listening for jobs from the Jenkins server.
-Again, for this lab we can just use the built-in agent.
-No need to keep this one running - it was just an exercise.
+Make sure we disable the "Built-in Node" agent that is pre-installed with the service.

 > Imagine a large development team that pumps out several builds of different projects or micro-services daily.
 They likely need to be able to configure multiple *remote* agents, all with varying environments; different tech stacks, dependencies, build configurations, etc. Think about what the pipelines for the Verl development team might look like...